Shana Williams: Career

 She came second at the 1997 US Indoors behind Dawn Burrell and was selected for the 1997 IAAF World Indoor Championships, where she finished twelfth in the final.
 She was fourth at the outdoor nationals and finished the year with a season's best of 6.64 m.
 She regained her form in the 1998 season, taking second place at both the indoor and outdoor US Championships, and jumped 6.97 m in Philadelphia in April.
 She took the long jump gold medal at the 1998 Goodwill Games, beating reigning world champion Lyudmila Galkina with a wind-assisted mark of 6.93 m.
 She closed the season with a sixth-place finish at the 1998 IAAF Grand Prix Final and her performances ranked her as the seventh best jumper in the world and second best American.
 She had her best indoor performances in the next season, taking the national indoor title and competing at the 1999 IAAF World Indoor Championships.
 In the world long jump competition she set an indoor career best of 6.82 m, which brought her the silver medal behind Tatyana Kotova.
 Williams was third at that year's outdoor US Championships and had her season's best jump of 6.76 m in Linz in July.
 By merit of her national performance, she earned selection for the 1999 World Championships in Athletics.
 In her only appearance at the competition, she finished twelfth in the final.

 After second place at the 2000 indoor nationals, she set her sights on making the US Olympic Team.
 She cleared 6.80 m and then had a wind-assisted jump of 6.87 m, taking third place and a spot at the Olympics.
 Competing at the 2000 Sydney Olympics, she failed to progress past the qualifiers into the Olympic long jump final, managing 21st overall.
 Her final US Outdoor appearance came the following year, where she took fourth place in the long jump.
-In 1997, she pursued a masters in exercise science from Syracuse University gaining her diploma in 2001.
+In 1997, she pursued a master's degree in exercise science from Syracuse University gaining her diploma in 2001.